teamshares/shoelace/docs/pages/tokens/ts-border-radius.md

+---
+meta:
+  title: Border Radius
+  description: Border radius tokens are used to give sharp edges a more subtle, rounded effect.
+toc: false
+---

 # Border radius

 > Border radius tokens and classes are used to give sharp edges a more subtle, rounded effect.